AlecJacksonE/HarmonAI/docs/status.md

 ## Resources Used:
 We used AnthemScore, a neural network, to transcribe audio files such as .wav and .mp3.
+Utilized functions from two_diggers.py to aid in generating multiple agents.